Ravish-Ranjan/resource-monitor/README.md

     * This is recommended for system administrators or for deployment via group policy.
     * Download the `.msi` file and run it.
     * **Important:** Because the application's publisher is new, Windows Defender SmartScreen may show a warning.
 If this happens, click **"More info"**, then click **"Run anyway"** to proceed with the installation.

 ---

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----